 YouTube Video: Living with Progressive MS https://youtu.be/1BlufiE46Ps

-One of Tom’s close family friends lives with MS and Tom has supported the National MS Society (USA) for over a decade.
+One of our founder’s close family friends lives with MS and he has supported the National MS Society (USA) for over a decade.
 In 2018, the Foundation for a Better World made the largest single investment by a private foundation for Progressive MS research to fund a research and drug development program for the International Progressive MS Alliance.
 Dr. Gianvito Martino at the San Raffaele Hospital and Scientific Institute in Milan, Italy is leading a global collaborative project to identify molecules that may provide protection to nerve cells or promote repair resulting from damage caused by progressive MS.

 Tom and Beatriz were recognized and inducted into the Circle of Distinction at the 2018 National MS Society Leadership Conference recognizing the profound impact the Foundation for a Better World has had in accelerating the work of the International Progressive MS Alliance and helping people dealing with this aggressive form of MS.